Andrew Sheiner on the Changing Face of Private Equity

 Additionally, private equity has become “homogenized,” in Sheiner’s words.
 He pointed to the in influence of the traditional limited partnership model, which drives market dynamics and which has not changed much over time.
 “Because all buyout firms operate through identical fund structures, and because they’re compensated in the same manner, virtually all of them do the same thing,” he said.
 “They acquire a company, improve it, and then sell it within three to five years.”

 While Sheiner says he believes the traditional mode of private equity investing remains viable, he also thinks its locked-in behavior of buying and selling overlooks a great many opportunities.
-“There’s no magic in ve years,” he said.
+“There’s no magic in five years,” he said.
 “Great businesses are hard to buy.
 If you are fortunate enough to own one, and that business continues to perform strongly, you should be careful about selling it.”

 This perspective may resonate with LPs.
 As the owners of private equity-backed assets, some limited partners are frustrated when quality companies are sold too early, in their estimation.
 Sheiner said LP frustration has increased in the post-2007 market environment and its heavy reliance on sponsor-to-sponsor deals.